shalvah/syringe/docs/index.md

 ### Binding Shared Services
 If you wish the same instance of a class (for example, a database connection) to be returned whenever you access the service, you should use the `bindInstance` method:

-You may pass in the already instantiateD object:
+You may pass in the already instantiated object:
 ````php
 $pdo = new PDO(...);
 $c->bindInstance("database", $pdo);